 She was about 12 years old and started talking about her parents in a dead tone.
-I listened to her, and when she started narrating her story, she broke down.
+I listened, and she broke down when she started narrating her story.
 She mentioned that she was an adopted child and that her parents had hidden this fact until this from her.
 She mentioned that she no longer felt the same bonding with her parents.
-All the love, care, and emotions that existed until now, did not mean much to her anymore.
-She used to hold her father in high regard, look up to him as a role model, she would look at him as a person with high integrity, but all that was lost.
+All the love, care, and emotions that existed until now did not mean much to her anymore.
+She used to hold her father in high regard, look up to him as a role model, and look at him as a person with high integrity, but all that was lost.
 The girl was so emotionally drained that she went to sleep.

 I let her take a rest and dialed her mother.
-Upon hearing this, she too broke down.
+Upon hearing this, she, too, broke down.
 Initially, I would counsel them alone, then in twos, and finally together.
-There were lots of blocked emotions, a strong sense of betrayal.
-It took about 3 months of counseling to bring them back to talking terms, and about a year for things to come back to normal.
+There were lots of blocked emotions and a strong sense of betrayal.
+It took about three months of counseling to bring them back to talking terms and about a year for things to return to normal.

 Finally, she has grown up to be a graceful and responsible lady.
 They are all together.

-Q: What are the major trends that you have seen shifting when it comes to people and problems over the years?
+Q: What are the significant trends you have seen shifting regarding people and problems over the years?

-While as a society we take a lot of pride in our ancient culture and heritage, there is lots of incest and sexual abuse that is kept under grabs and cover.
+While we take a lot of pride in our ancient culture and heritage, there is a lot of incest and sexual abuse that is kept under grabs and cover.
 The same things are continuing now.

-In the nineties mothers from well-off families were busy in kitty parties, now all the moms have a professional responsibility to cater to.
-It translates to double income lonely child.
+In the nineties, mothers from well-off families were busy with kitty parties.
+Now all moms have a professional responsibility to cater to.
+It translates to a double-income lonely child.

 The peer pressure is the same.
-The only added pressure is social media, and a child is not cool until the number of likes and comments quota is met.
+The only added pressure is social media; a child is not relaxed until the number of likes and comments quota is met.

 Q: Tell us a little about self-esteem.
 Not the textbook definition, but something that would help build a perspective.

 Human personality is layered.
-It occurs in patches of grey and not absolute black and whites.
-So it is not possible to classify an individual as someone with high self-esteem or low self-esteem.
+It occurs in patches of grey and not black and white.
+So it is impossible to classify an individual with high or low self-esteem.

-Self-esteem develops because of the experience and perceptions that an individual has about himself.
-If I perceive that I am a good learner, a good cook, a good singer, a good painter and I find validations of the same in the external world, then the self-esteem in that particular area grows.
+Self-esteem develops because of an individual’s experience and perceptions about himself.
+If I perceive that I am a good learner, a good cook, a good singer, and a good painter, and I find validation in the external world, my self-esteem grows.

-Self-esteem in any area is the summation of the inputs that the mind has been receiving from outside right from childhood.
-If someone offers a positive compliment it affects the child positively, and if someone offers a strong criticism, it has a negative impact.
-If someone has consistently been scoring good grades in a particular subject, that eventually translates into strength, and if someone is constantly been struggling with something without rewards, it translates into a weakness.
+Self-esteem in any area is the summation of the inputs the mind has been receiving from the outside right from childhood.
+If someone offers a positive compliment, it affects the child positively, and if someone offers a strong criticism, it has a negative impact.
+If someone consistently scores good grades in a particular subject, that eventually translates into strength, and if someone constantly struggles with something without rewards, it translates into a weakness.

 Experience is the mother of esteem.

-The beauty is in every area your self-esteem is different, and it is never too late to change it if you properly focus your efforts.
+Beauty is in every area, your self-esteem is different, and there is always time to change it if you properly focus your efforts.

 Here’s an exercise.
 Take a pen and paper.
-For each of the list items below, close your eyes, visualize yourself, and note down the image or feeling that you experience on a scale of 1 to 10, then move on to the next item.
+For each list item below, close your eyes, visualize yourself, and note the image or feeling you experience on a scale of 1 to 10, then move on to the next item.

 - As a professional that you are.